lorossi/shell-matrix/README.md

 ![scan this qr to get the code!](matrix.png)

 Then, navigate into the folder containing the file and run it from the shell, using the command `./matrix.sh`.

+The script requires `bc` to be installed.
+The full version of the script checks for the presence of the program, and if not found it refuses to run until it is installed.

 ## How does it work?